 Wise leads the “Global Health and Governance” initiative.
 A large percentage of preventable deaths in the world occur in areas of conflict and political instability, including almost half of all preventable child deaths.
 Integrating expertise on governance, delivery of medical care, and global economic development, Wise’s initiative develops new strategies to provide critical health services in areas plagued by violent conflict or poor governance.
 Wise and his colleagues – both fellow faculty members and undergraduate and graduate students – draw on his years of experience leading a child health and nutrition program in Guatemala.
 The project provides direct, clinical care to poor, indigenous communities while creating new, evidence-based innovations in health service delivery that can be adopted in other low-income settings.
 The prevalence of life-threatening malnutrition in the participating Guatemalan communities has been cut in half since the program was fully implemented in 2009.
 On-the-ground activities in Guatemala inform the broader effort to provide public goods in areas of weak governance or armed conflict worldwide.

-From 2012-2014 Cuéllar headed Stanford’s “Rethinking Refugee Communities” project, focused on how humanitarian innovation is spurred in large, complex organizations like UNHCR, and how humanitarian innovation can be encouraged or stifled.
+From 2012-2014, Cuéllar headed Stanford’s “Rethinking Refugee Communities” project, focused on how humanitarian innovation is spurred in large, complex organizations like UNHCR, and how humanitarian innovation can be encouraged or stifled.
 Currently, most refugees in camps have little or no means of earning a livelihood.
 Villages near refugee camps often are impoverished, with too few opportunities for their own residents.
 Working with Ennead Architects of New York and other partners, Stanford supported the development of camp design features (such as a shared marketplace) to foster mutually beneficial economic interactions between refugees and surrounding communities.
-The project generated a new Stanford class on refugees, ongoing teaching on refugee issues in the School of Earth Sciences, and the creation of three Stanford student fellowships at the United Nations High Commissioner for Refugees (UNHCR).
-Under the leadership of Professor Ran Abramitzky, Stanford continues its robust relationship with UNHCR and research on refugees .
+The project generated a new Stanford class on refugees, teaching on refugee issues in the School of Earth Sciences, and the creation of three Stanford student fellowships at the United Nations High Commissioner for Refugees (UNHCR).
+The American Institute of Architects (New York) honored the Ennead project with an award in 2015.
+Under the leadership of Professor Ran Abramitzky, Stanford continues its robust relationship with UNHCR and research on refugees.